chef/chef-web-docs/chef_master/source/server_monitor.rst

 Erlang
 -----------------------------------------------------
-Many components of the Chef server are written using Erlang and run on the BEAM virtual machine.
+Many components of the Chef Infra Server are written using Erlang and run on the BEAM virtual machine.
 One feature of Erlang and BEAM is the ability to interact with the running service using a command shell.
 For example:

 .. code-block:: bash